Luismahou/requirejs-glue-plugin/README.md

 ### Introduction

-As a Java guy, one of the things that I missed more from my switch to Javascript, was [Google Guice](code.google.com/p/google-guice/).
+As a Java guy, one of the things that I missed more when I switch to Javascript was [Google Guice](code.google.com/p/google-guice/).

 **GlueJs** is an attempt to fill that gap in combination with [RequireJS](requirejs.org).